-- (4) CONFIDENTIALITY OF CERTAIN RECORDS AT ALL STAGES OF HEARING. (a) Notwithstanding subs.
-(1) to (3), neither an employing unit which is a party to a hearing nor its representative may inspect: - 1.
-The individual's unemployment insurance record as that record relates to work for another employing unit unless the appeal tribunal approves a request. - 2.
-Department memoranda concerning unemployment tax litigation strategy. - 3.
-The investigation reports of department auditors concerning the status and liability of employing units under ch.
-108, Stats. - (b) Notwithstanding subs.
-(1) to (3), the appeal tribunal may declare all or parts of documents or other material that contains records or preserves information that the appeal tribunal examined in a closed inspection under sub.
+- (b) Notwithstanding subs.
+(1) to (3), the administrative law judge may declare all or parts of documents or other material which contains records or preserves information and which the administrative law judge examined in a closed inspection under sub.
 (2) to be, in whole or in part, confidential and closed to inspection by one or more parties, representatives or other persons. - (c) Notwithstanding subs.
-(1) to (3), evidence and exhibits declared to be confidential under a protective order issued by the appeal tribunal under sub.
+(1) to (3), evidence and exhibits declared to be confidential under a protective order issued by the administrative law judge under sub.
 (2) are closed to inspection as stated in the order. - (d) Notwithstanding subs.
-(1) to (3), no party, party's representative or other person, except a statutory reviewing body, as specified under ss.
-108.09, 108.095 and 108.10, Stats., may inspect the notes made by the appeal tribunal at the hearing.
+(1) to (3), no party, representative or other person, except a statutory reviewing body, as specified under ss.
+108.09 and 108.10, Stats. may inspect the handwritten notes made by the administrative law judge at the hearing.

 History: Cr.
 Register, November, 1985, No. 359, eff.
 12-1-85; r. and recr.
 Register, May, 1993, No. 449, eff.
 6-1-93; renum. from ILHR 140.08 and am., Register, June, 1997, No. 498, eff.
-7-1-97; CR 08-019: am.
-(3) (intro.) and (d) Register July 2008 No. 631, eff.
-8-1-08; CR 18-033: am.
-(1) (a) to (c), (2), (3) (intro.), (b), (4) (a) 1., (b) to (d) Register May 2019 No. 761, eff.
-6-1-19.
+7-1-97.

 - DWD 140.10 Subpoenas; issuance and service; modification.
-(1) Only the department, an appeal tribunal or a party's attorney of record may issue a subpoena to compel the attendance of any witness or the production of any books, papers, documents or other tangible things.
-A party may request, as soon as possible after receipt of the hearing notice, that the appeal tribunal issue a subpoena.
-Subpoenas issued by the department or an appeal tribunal shall be issued on completed department forms. - (2) Subpoenas shall only be issued when necessary to ensure fair adjudication of the issues of the hearing.
-The department or an appeal tribunal may refuse to issue any subpoena if any of the following occur: - (a) The evidence sought is not relevant or material. - (b) The evidence sought is hearsay. - (c) The evidence sought is unduly cumulative or repetitive of other evidence to be presented by the party. - (d) The evidence requested discloses business secrets. - (3) A party whose request for a subpoena has been denied may, at the hearing, request the presiding appeal tribunal to issue the subpoena.
-If the appeal tribunal grants the request for a subpoena, the appeal tribunal may adjourn the hearing to allow sufficient time for service of and compliance with the subpoena. - (4) The appeal tribunal scheduled to conduct a hearing for which a subpoena has been issued may quash or modify the subpoena if the appeal tribunal determines that the witness or tangible things subpoenaed are not necessary to a fair adjudication of the issues of the hearing or that the subpoena has not been served as required under sub.
-(5). - (5) The party at whose request a subpoena is issued shall serve the subpoena as provided under ch.
+(1) Only the department, an administrative law judge or a party's attorney of record may issue a subpoena to compel the attendance of any witness or the production of any books, papers, documents or other tangible things.
+A party who desires that the department issue a subpoena shall make the request known to the hearing office as soon as possible.
+Subpoenas issued by the department or an administrative law judge shall be issued on department forms and may not be issued blank. - (2) Subpoenas shall only be issued when necessary to ensure fair adjudication of the issue or issues of the hearing.
+The department or administrative law judge may refuse to issue any subpoena if any of the following occur: - (a) The evidence sought is not relevant or material. - (b) The evidence sought is hearsay. - (c) The evidence sought is unduly cumulative or repetitive of other evidence to be presented by the party. - (d) The evidence requested discloses business secrets. - (3) A party whose request for a subpoena has been denied may at the hearing request the administrative law judge who conducts the hearing to issue the subpoena.
+If the administrative law judge grants the request for a subpoena, the judge may adjourn the hearing to allow sufficient time for service of and compliance with the subpoena. - (4) The administrative law judge scheduled to conduct a hearing for which a subpoena has been issued may quash or modify the subpoena if the administrative law judge determines that the witness or tangible things subpoenaed are not necessary to a fair adjudication of the issues of the hearing or that the subpoena has not been served in the proper manner. - (5) The party at whose request a subpoena is issued shall serve the subpoena as provided under ch.
 885 and s.
 805.07 (5), Stats., and pay the witness fees and travel expenses specified under s.
 DWD 140.20 to the subpoenaed witness at or before the time of service.
 An attorney issuing a subpoena shall comply with the requirements of s.
 108.14 (2m), Stats. - (6) The department may subpoena a witness for a party if the party is unable to prepay the witness fees and travel expenses.
 The department shall pay a witness as provided under s.
 DWD 140.20. - (7) If any witness fails to comply with a subpoena issued under this section, the department may petition a judge or court commissioner for a writ of attachment under s.
 885.12, Stats.